Python Programming in 2023

 Managing Python Environments

 Although I will tend to stick with the latest Python 3 versions, for projects I will use an environment manager that will allow me to use different version of libraries and dependencies without having this collide.
-I looked for various options and it looks like pipenv is the way to go.
+I looked for various options and it looks like pipenv is the way to go (check this post for more).
 Its similar to other environment managers and dependency managers that I have worked with so I feel pretty comfortable with it.
 A quick install and a update to my path in .zshrc so that the binaries can be found (instructions are in the install output) and you are good to go.
 Very nice indeed!

 I suppose that image is so redacted its silly.
 Basically showing the commands to enter and exit pipnv’s environment from within VS Code’s terminal.
 To install a dependency just type (using fastapi as an example):